We, the undersigned, declare to adhere to the following Principles for Open Access in Scholarly Communication in and about Africa:

 2) African scientists and scientists working on African topics and/or territory will make their research achievements including underlying datasets available in a digital Open Access repository or journal and an explicit Open Access licen

-3) African research output should be made available in the principle common language of the global science community as well as in one or more local African languages – at least in summary.
+3) African research output should be made available in the principle common language of the global science community as well as in one or more local African languages.

 4) It is important to take into consideration in the discussions indigenous and traditional knowledge in its various forms.

 5) It is necessary to respect the diverse dynamics of knowledge generation and circulation by discipline and geographical area.

 6) It is necessary to recognise, respect and acknowledge the regional diversity of African scientific journals, institutional repositories and academic systems.

 7) African Open Access policies and initiatives promote Open Scholarship, Open Source